infinitelambda/dbt-tags/docs/contributing.md

 **An integration test typically involves making 1) a new seed file 2) a new model file 3) a generic test to assert anticipated behaviour.**

 Once you've added all of these files, in the `poetry shell`, you should be able to run:

+ℹ️ If you are using Windows OS, make sure that you [Developer Mode](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development) activated on your machine.
+This is so that symlinks can be created by the command line when installing the main `dbt-tags` project into the `integration_tests` sub-project.
+If it is not enabled, it will go into an endless loop of installing the packages inside each other over and over again until you run out of HD space.

+ℹ️ If you get an error when running the below due to a conflict when it is trying to run `dbt deps` from within `integration_tests` when using vs code, then this is likely due to a conflict with one or more extensions.
+Either disable extensions in vs code, such as dbt power user, or you can close vs code and run `dbt deps` directly from a command prompt window once you've cd'd into the correct folder.

 ```bash
 poe dbt-tags-test